Ruby data types

 puts sprintf "%.4f" % (1/3.0) puts sprintf "%.7f" % (5/3.0)

-Here we control the number of values after the
+Here we control the number of values after the decimal point

-decimal point using the sprintf method.
+using the sprintf

-There is a precision in the format specifier
+method.
+There is a precision in

-of the sprintf method.
-It is a number following
+method.
+It is

-we are dealing with floating point values.
+is a conversion specifier that says we are dealing with floating point values.

-$ ./formatfloat.rb 0.3333333333333333 3.25 0.5 0.3333 1.6666667
+$ ./format_float.rb 0.3333333333333333 3.25 0.5 0.3333 1.6666667

 #!/usr/bin/ruby p 1.2e-3 p 0.0012 p 1.5E-4 p 0.00015